wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 file as a baseline, but we do not discuss them here.

 After invoking the command, the kernel build configuration will be written into a file `.config` under the source tree.
 This file will be used by the build system.
+Just run `make` to start building the kernel.
+You may also want to specify `-j` followed by the number of concurrent build threads.
+Refrain from using `make -j` with a large thread count or with the parallelism of the system, especially on large machines with tens of cores, because the kernel building process is memory-consuming, and using up all cores for the task may deplete system memory and render the entire system irresponsive.